Nawal00/Yelpcamp/README.md

 ## Wins

-I was introduced to the exciting technologies in web development such as JavaScript, Express, Node.js, MongoDB, git.github, heroku.
-From this course I got a real taste of coding and build a good foundation knowledge of web development.
+I was introduced to some exciting technologies in web development such as JavaScript, Express, Node.js, MongoDB, git.github, heroku.
+From this project I got a real taste of coding and gained a good foundation knowledge of web development.

 ## Future implementation